-C.2 The Belkin Wireless Networking Utility screen will appear.
+3.2 The Belkin WNU screen will appear.

-C.3 Select a network to which to connect from the "Available Networks" list and click "Connect".
+- Althe Annue Mannes (1997) - 3.3 Select a network to connect to from the "Available Networks" list and click "Connect".

 Note: In order to see your available networks, you must be near a working wireless router or access point.